 Project Manager - (3104611)

-for both the IS DFCI department and the cancer institute in areas impacted by and benefitting from IS systems and services.
-The focus of this position is: 1) to serve as a project manager for medium-to-large-scale initiatives, 2) to grow and mature
+both the IS DFCI department and the cancer institute in areas impacted by and benefitting from IS systems and services.
+The focus of this position is: 1) to serve as a project manager for medium-to-large-scale initiatives, 2) to grow and mature the

-the Project Management Office (PMO) with proven methodologies and tools, and 3) to support Partners and DFCI staff in project management best practices through coaching, mentoring, and training.
-These skills will be leveraged to assist in the use
+Project Management Office (PMO) with proven methodologies and tools, and 3) to support Partners and DFCI staff in project management best practices through coaching, mentoring, and training.
+These skills will be leveraged to assist in the use and

-auditing throughout a project’s lifecycle; and guide projects in process content, application of tools, and knowledge management.
+throughout a project’s lifecycle; and guide projects in process content, application of tools, and knowledge management.

 Clinical Business Manager - (3109210)

 The Clinical Business Analyst reports to the Epic Clinical Applications Manager and is responsible for providing end user support, eliciting business requirements and working with the system build teams to implement enhancements and improvements to the

 Epic end user community.
 This role will also have responsibilities of facilitating system changes, executing user acceptance testing, and supporting Clinical IT and Health Information Systems initiatives and applications for Dana-Farber Cancer Institute

 (DFCI).
 This role will also lead small to large scale projects.

 The position entails IT support and working closely with the DFCI user community and Partners eCare (PeC) to support and evaluate workflow process with software configuration, design and implementation for the Epic system.
 A working knowledge of SDLC,